 Although the money you receive as a surrogate is significant, the emotional rewards of knowing you helped bring a new life into this world and have fulfilled the dreams of a hopeful parent are priceless!

+Start by reaching out to those closest to you.
 Let them know why you are considering becoming a surrogate and how the process works.
 Many times, people don’t understand what surrogacy is, but once they’re educated on the surrogacy process, they’re very supportive.

+As a surrogate, having a strong support system is a must!
+Having others by your side will make the journey more meaningful and smoother.
 Ultimately though, only you know whether or not surrogacy is right for you.

 Before you decide, carefully consider your motives for becoming a surrogate.
 Surrogacy is an incredibly meaningful decision that can dramatically affect all involved.

-If you are still unsure whether surrogacy is right for you, feel free to reach out to us to request information about becoming a surrogate
+If you have decided that surrogacy is right for you and want to get started now, the first step is submitting your application.
+If you are still unsure whether surrogacy is right for you, feel free to reach out to us to request information about becoming a surrogate.

 Family Source Consultants’ staff will ensure your success in becoming a surrogate and help you find intended parents that fit your conditions perfectly.
+We are happy to answer any questions you might have about surrogacy or assisted reproduction in general.

 Staci Swiderski, CEO and owner of Family Source Consultants, has been a prominent leader in reproductive medicine for over two decades.
 Through her strategic vision and dedication, she has developed Family Source Consultants into a globally recognized agency specializing in comprehensive egg donation and gestational surrogacy services.
 Under Staci’s leadership, the agency has become a trusted partner for intended parents, surrogates, and egg donors worldwide, known for its rigorous standards, compassionate support, and commitment to excellence in third-party reproduction.